Free Consultation (215) 709-6940

 While seeking medical attention after a car accident in Pennsylvania is important, you shouldn’t see just any doctor.
 First, go to the emergency room and get the necessary immediate care.
 Then, seek care from specialists and other medical professionals capable of helping you treat your injuries in the long run.

 If you were recently injured in a car accident in Pennsylvania, don’t see your primary care doctor first.
-Typically, primary care doctors don’t have the equipment or resources necessary to treat serious injuries caused by car accidents.
+Typically, primary care doctors don’t have the equipment or resources to treat serious injuries from car accidents.
 Instead of seeing your primary care doctor first, go to the emergency room.

-Once your injuries have been initially assessed, emergency room doctors might give you a referral and advise you to see a specialist.
+Once your injuries have been initially assessed, emergency room doctors might refer you to a specialist.
 For example, if you sustained a traumatic brain injury, you may be told to consult with a neurologist.
 Car accident victims are often advised to see physical therapists to help with their rehabilitation.
 If seeing a specialist is part of your treatment plan, don’t wait to schedule an appointment.

 If you do, that might be considered a gap in your medical treatment.
 Having gaps in medical treatment can impact car accident victims in Pennsylvania in a similar way that waiting to see a doctor after a crash can.
-Seeing specialists can show your dedication to healing and reinforce the severity of your injuries, improving your chances of recovery in a lawsuit against a negligent driver.
+Seeing specialists can demonstrate your dedication to healing and underscore the severity of your injuries, thereby improving your chances of recovery in a lawsuit against a negligent driver.

 Call Our Lawyers About Your Pennsylvania Car Accident Case Today